Keyboard shortcuts

 • Sidebar — hover over a session in the sidebar and click the fork icon that appears in the action buttons.

-Both create a new session that copies all messages from the current one and immediately switch you to it.
+All three create a new session that copies all messages from the current one and immediately switch you to it.

 Forked sessions appear indented under their parent in the sidebar, with a branch icon to distinguish them from top-level sessions.
 The metadata line shows fork@N where N is the message index at which the fork occurred.